sonic-edgehog/ProgrammingAssignment3/README.md

 4. A script that runs the analysis as described in the cookbook.

 # Instructions
+1. Download the run_analysis.R file to the R studio or R only.
+2. Change the working directory to your preferred location.
+3. Run the script using the Ctrl+R command or click the Run button.
-1. Run the run_analysis.R file to get the tidyData.txt
+4. Run the run_analysis.R file to get the tidyData.txt